ckyriaco/Capstone/Scripts/Documentation/Documentation for Port_Scanner.md

 _This class is designed to discover what processes are connecting to what ports on the domain server itself and the computers connected to the domain._

 ### Import
-Import Queue, numpy, pyad / pyadutils, re, socket, threading, time, simplefilter
+Import Queue, numpy, pyad / pyadutils, re (Regular Expressions package), socket, threading, time, simplefilter

 Line 12
 set simplefilter action to 'ignore' and set category to 'FutureWarning'